aslotte/mldotnet-real-time-data-streaming-workshop/instructions/part2-streaming.md

 - Select an existing resource group or create a new one
 - Click "Create"

+Once the deployment is complete, navigate to the Function App you just created.
+- Navigate to the "Configuration" by clicking on the "Platform features" tab and then "Configuration"
+- Click on "New application setting"
+- Name the setting **eventHubConnection**.
+- Set the value to the primary connection string of the event hub namespace.
+You can get the connection string by navigating to your event hub, clicking on "Shared access policies", and clicking on the RootManagedSharedAccessKey.
+- Click "OK"
+- Click on "New application setting" again
+- Name the second application setting **storageAccountConnection**
+- Set the value to the connection string of the storage account previously created.
+You can get the connection string by navigating to your storage account and clicking on "Access keys"
+- Click "Save"

 #### 0.6 Deploy Stream Analytics Job </br>
 - Open your [Azure Portal](https://portal.azure.com)
 - Click on "Create a resource" (top-left corner)